 By cutting out coffee, you can free up this time for more productive activities.
 Your teeth will also benefit from quitting coffee.
 Coffee and tea can stain teeth, while sweet or carbonated energy drinks with 26% acid can erode tooth enamel and cause tooth decay.
 Furthermore, if you take a multivitamin with your morning cup of coffee, caffeine may prevent you from getting the full benefits of the vitamin.
 Digestion-wise, reducing your caffeine intake can help reduce diarrhea or loose stools (and even incontinence).

-Giving up caffeine or coffee breaks the cycle and frees us from the need for a daily medication to function normally.
-Although it's generally accepted that caffeine is safe to consume in moderation, there are some solid benefits to kicking the habit and stopping smoking.
-If you especially reduce your coffee consumption, you can reduce visits to the bathroom and bring your production back to normal.
+While black coffee has been shown to reduce the risk of diabetes, drinking sugary coffee and caffeinated beverages actually increases the risk of diabetes.
+Mentally, quitting coffee or caffeine may make you feel less anxious, especially if you're prone to anxiety problems.
+Caffeine can be a crutch that we rely on to get through the day, but giving up caffeine or coffee breaks the cycle and frees us from the need for a daily medication to function normally.
+Finally, quitting smoking restores your body's tolerance to caffeine, allowing it to function really well when you really need it.
+Although it's generally accepted that caffeine is safe to consume in moderation, there are some solid benefits to kicking the habit.
+Although coffee is high in antioxidants, it would be better for people to eat more blueberries or other highly nutritious foods and focus on an overall healthier diet.
+Reducing your coffee consumption can also reduce visits to the bathroom and bring your production back to normal.
 Many research studies point to the health benefits of coffee and tea due to their antioxidant properties.